cowsed/Rob/RobCompiler/specification.md

 ## String Literal

 begins with `"`.
-By defualt, strings begun with " must be closed with `"` and are multiline
+By defualt, strings begun with " must be closed with `"`.
+They exist on one line only - for multiline strings see [[Multilin String Literal]]

 ## Rune literal
 like go runes, a valid unicode piece